-- Be a graduate of an accredited four-year college or university and have a GPA of at least 3.0 on a 4-point scale. - Be a degree student in good standing in an NC State University graduate program. - Have a Master's degree.
+Applicant must have a B.S. or higher degree from an accredited four-year college or university and have a GPA of at least 3.0 on a 4.0-point scale.

 It is highly recommended that candidates have a major in horticulture, crop science, plant science, plant biology or agricultural education with a plant science emphasis.
 Applicants who do not meet the GPA requirement may be admitted provisionally based on past work experience as a professional in horticulture or a related field.
 Supporting documentation of professional experience in horticulture or a related field must be submitted for provisional admission.
 Students who are admitted provisionally must earn at least a 3.0 GPA average in the first two courses of the certificate program in order to obtain full admission into the program.
 Certificate students must maintain an average GPA of 3.0 and a minimum grade of C (2.00) in any of the Horticulture Graduate Certificate courses.